Aleck-Kit/Maharaja_Restaurant/README.md

 <table>
 <tr>
 <td>
 A site concept I developed for a local Indian restaurant that's been a mainstay in my city for decades, but has never had an online presence of any kind whatsoever.
 I sat with the restaurant's owners and we discussed what they most wanted the site to convey to their loyal customers.
-One of the first projects I embarked on ustilising React, I
+On the coding side of things, this was my first project utilising React and I was still getting the hang of implementing a JS framework in place of pure vanilla Javascript.
 </td>
 </tr>
 </table>

 ## Site
-Have a look at the site here :  https://habarijava-african-coffee-hub-ecommerce.netlify.app/
+Have a look at the site here :  https://maharaja-restaurant-project-react2021.netlify.app/#Welcome

 ## Mobile support